Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Introduction

-Various strategies have been and continue to be explored that aim to produce prediction models that may be considered fair decision-making tools.
-Broadly characterized, these can be referred to as pre-processing strategies that involve modifying training data before model training (see, e.g., \cite{kamiran2012data}), in-processing strategies that involve modifying training algorithms in order to produce fair models (see, e.g., \cite{zafar2017fairconst}), and post-processing strategies that adjust a model after it has been trained in order to have it yield fairer predictions (see, e.g., \cite{pleiss2017fairness}).
-Our focus in this work is to devise a new in-process strategy for generating fair prediction models.
+Various strategies have been explored that aim to produce prediction models that may be considered fair.
+Broadly characterized, these are referred to as pre-processing strategies that involve modifying training data before model training (see, e.g., \cite{kamiran2012data}), in-processing strategies that involve modifying training algorithms in order to produce fair models (see, e.g., \cite{zafar2017fairconst, agarwal2018reductions}), and post-processing strategies that adjust a model after it has been trained (see, e.g., \cite{pleiss2017fairness}).
+Our focus in this work is to devise a new in-process strategy.
 In particular, we focus our attention on the incorporation of unfairness measures in the optimization problems that arise for model training, since such an approach has been shown to lead to promising improvements \cite{friedler2019comparative}.
 (The literature refers to both fairness measures and unfairness measures.
 We refer to unfairness measures in this paper since they lead to quantities that we aim to constrain, i.e., to have low levels of unfairness.)